 - substitute another decision for the original decision.

-The QCT Board must, as soon as possible, give you notice of their decision.
-If you do not receive notice within 60 days after the decision, then the original decision stands.
+The IRC or the QCT Board must, as soon as possible, give you notice of their decision.
+If you do not receive notice within 60 days of your application, then the original decision stands.